Cross-Platform Autonomous Control of Minimal Kitaev Chains: Tuning Algorithm

 \cref{fig: 3}a compares the $(t-\Delta)/(t+\Delta)$ values obtained experimentally with those predicted by the CNN for a range of $\VABS$ values.
 The CNN predictions (red markers) generally match the values extracted from bias spectroscopy (black markers), with small deviations around $(t-\Delta)/(t+\Delta)=0$.
+We note that the labeled data implies that $(t-\Delta)/(t+\Delta)=0$ for a range of $\VABS$ values.
+However, only the CSD shown in \cref{fig: 3}d indicates a clear sweet spot.
+We attribute this apparent plateau of $(t-\Delta)/(t+\Delta)=0$ to the influence of multiple, overlapping ABSs in the hybrid section of device B (see extended data Fig.~1e of \cite{tenHaaf2024}).
+In addition, our labeling procedure is limited by tunnel broadening and temperature, see \cref{app:label}.
 We stress that the CNN has not been trained on any experimental data for these predictions.
 To improve the accuracy of the CNN, we retrain it on a part of the experimental data that we manually labeled.
 For retraining, we use 51 labeled CSDs that were randomly sampled from \cref{fig: 3}a, which is significantly fewer than the 6000 theory datasets initially used to train the CNN (see~\cref{app:training} for details).
 As labeling experimental data is intensive and time-consuming, it is crucial to minimize the number of labelled CSDs required to retrain the CNN.

 The orange markers in \cref{fig: 3}b show the predictions of the retrained CNN applied to a test set of 24 previously unseen experimental CSDs.
 We observe that the predicted values of $(t-\Delta)/(t+\Delta)$ are closer to the values extracted from spectroscopy compared to the predictions of the CNN that was trained on the simulated data only.
 In \cref{fig: 3}c-e we show the CSDs measured for device B for $\VABS$ values indicated by the colored marks in panel b.
 We see that the avoided crossings in panels c. and e. have reversed direction, which agrees with the predicted sign change of $(t-\Delta)/(t+\Delta)$ shown in \cref{fig: 3}b.
 The Coulomb resonances form a cross in \cref{fig: 3}d, which is consistent with the predicted $(t-\Delta)/(t+\Delta)\approx0$ and indicates a sweet spot.